megakevin/end-point-blog/2024/04/writing-integration-tests-for-an-asp.net-web-api.md

 }
 ```

-We also need to tell .NET that it needs to include this file when building the project to run the tests.
+We also have to tell .NET that it needs to include this file when building the project to run the tests.
 We do so by adding the following to the [`VehicleQuotes.IntegrationTests/VehicleQuotes.IntegrationTests.csproj`](https://github.com/megakevin/end-point-blog-dotnet-8-demo/blob/main/VehicleQuotes.IntegrationTests/VehicleQuotes.IntegrationTests.csproj#L13) file:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">